 However, the degree by itself is no guarantee of a successful career.

-Here are some skills that are timeless, as far as the job market is concerned:
+Here are some skills employers look for, that are timeless, as far as the job market is concerned:

 The Bloomberg Job Skills Report 2015 reported that over 70% of recruiters felt that communication skills are the most desired attribute in potential managers, but well-developed interpersonal skills were relatively rare.
 The importance of communication skills cannot be emphasized enough; a management role at any level is an exercise in team work.